jessrod11/Bible-Brainiac/README.md

 ## Board Game

-The child is presented with a scripture reference in the bottom right corner, and should select the correct verse that matches that scripture reference.
+The child is presented with a scripture reference in the bottom right corner and should select the correct verse that matches that scripture reference.

 ![Game](images/boardgame.png)